Ruby: The woman who started a business with only $21 - NewsBreak

 She started with only $21.
 She perfected her specialty flan and eventually, grew into making a menu she'd serve from home.

 Back then, Abarca said she was working 60 hours a week at her day job and Friday would be her only day off.
 During that time, she would cook and sell food from her home.
+She said it had always been that way since she could remember.
 She was finally able to open her restaurant last year in August.

 Abarca has accomplished buying her own home and having her finances in order.
 Learning how to do so has been a struggle as her first language is Spanish, but members of the Hispanic community have helped her along the way, such as Spanish-speaking bank tellers and realtors.